stevehord/Igneous/README.md

 # Igneous.io
 Sample TFTP Code Project with limits.
 Files are "PUT" only into local memory and written to stdout for dubgging.
 They are not written to the filesystem.
 "GETS" must process against a file that has been successfully "PUT" using the same filename.
-"GET"ing a non existant file with return zero bytes
+"GET"ing a non existant file will return zero bytes

 # Installation:
 Download to your go/src folder typically